 Sure it might look like a dirty job to do, but it is really easier than it looks.
 Believe me.
 There’s absolutely nothing to be scared of here.
 Hey, those fish won’t bite!
 They are dead already.

-No seriously.
 Once you have cleaned your first fish, then you will see how simple it really is.
 And the more fish you clean, the faster it will go afterwards.

 Whatever you do, just make sure that when you go grocery shopping at your local supermarket or fishmonger, that the fish is absolutely fresh.